tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs url_path_category %}

-This field groups different clean_url_path values into distinct categorises.
+This field groups different `clean_url_path`` values into distinct categories.
 Please refer to Code section on this page for logic behind this categorization.

 {% enddocs %}